srele96/sk-experiments/cpp/experiments/employee_factory/README.md

 - Use design document to define solution that we are going to implement.
 Well defined solution using english description eases the implementation.
 - Use solution that is as semantic as possible.
 Mistakes are inevitable and I am just starting out.
 I am trying to mitigate beginner mistakes by doing proportional amount of research.

+If we consider all goals and look at implementation we can conclude that the whole sample is overengineered.
+However, I did it on purpose.

 ## Build steps

 Steps to build the project.